-so here are lists of challenges in managing associates while running Digital Max Solutions, a Website development company and an online branding firm.
+So here is a list of challenges faced while managing associates while running Digital Max Solutions, a Website development company and an online branding firm.

 1) People take the job as a training first – execution of their responsibilities second(they are less inclined to feel responsible for their jobs).
 So tell them bluntly about this distinction when you hire them.

-2) Competent manpower hard to retain for more than a year.
+2) Competent manpower are hard to retain for more than a year.
 Expect short term.
 Build for mid term, hope for long term.
 Try calling employees —> associates.
+Show them you mean that.
 It may make all the difference.

 3) Some people work hard to impress you during the early months of their career with you, and then once they win your trust, start slacking off noticeably (intentionally /unintentionally).
 So build regular incentive packages and compare their contribution with new people regularly (through statistics, earnings etc)

 4) In Kathmandu, you would have to invest most of your resources on infrastructure management, insurance and backup/security of the infrastructure, leaving not much resources for human resources trainings and career development.
 The only option here is build environment where they can learn from each other. (instead of costly outside trainings)

 5) The current brain drain is accelerating the thinking that, “life is easy out in foreign countries” You can’t change that.
 Just deal with it.
 Don’t compete just on money.
 You will lose.
 Compete on “sentimental values”.
 Being close to family, exciting office environment, understanding management” etc.

 6) Constant distractions in Kathmandu seem to affect an employee’s morale more negatively than on work.
 Young people are more disturbed by not being able to comprehend or able to find solutions to the complex reality of Nepal.
 Just let them feel, that once they are inside your workspace, they feel shut out from all these thoughts and problems.
 Make the office environment in such a way.